AdiBhan/TwitterCityBot/README.md

-Description: TwitterCityBot finds over 107 United States cities with the highest and lowest temperatures and publishes a tweet every four hours
+A script that finds over 107 United States cities with the highest and lowest temperatures and publishes a tweet every four hours